Rebuilding the blog and resolving the issue where only TCP communication from Starlink to ConoHa VPS fails to reach

 Hello, I'm Munou.

 It's been a while since the last update.
-Actually, some articles from late 2025 got blown away, and here we are now.
+Actually, some of the articles from the latter half of 2025 were lost, and that's how things stand now.

 Codex

-Recently, I started using Codex, and the development experience was so good that I've gotten completely hooked.
+I've recently started using Codex, and the development experience is so good that I've fallen completely into the rabbit hole.

-So, I re-architected the blog using Codex, moving away from Lume CMS, which I had been dissatisfied with for a long time.
+So, I re-architected my blog using Codex, moving away from Lume CMS, which I had been dissatisfied with for a long time.

-The code is published here, but it's full of bugs right now.
+The code is published here, but it's currently full of bugs.

 GitHub - haturatu/alleycat: cms